slotix/dbconvert-streams-website/docs/guide/install.md

 ### NATS Server.

 The DBS Event Hub is built on top of NATS, allowing communication between other DBConvert Streams components.
-Follow the instructions for [installing the NATS server] (https://docs.nats.io/running-a-nats-service/introduction/installation).
+Follow the instructions for [installing the NATS server](https://docs.nats.io/running-a-nats-service/introduction/installation).

 > **IMPORTANT:** `nats-server` must be started with `--jetstream` flag to enable [JetStream functionality](https://docs.nats.io/nats-concepts/jetstream).